 The parameters for computing the Young's modulus can be set in the Dataset tab of the Analysis View.
 The Young's modulus is computed using a precomputed look-up table and additionally depends on channel width, flow rate, pixel size (pixelation correction), and viscosity.
 For known media, such as CellCarrier, the viscosity can be derived from channel width, flow rate, and temperature.
-In some RT-DC setups, the chip temperature gistre or each event, the average chip temperature of 22.5°C from the [setup] metadata section is used.
+In some RT-DC setups, the chip temperature registre or the perature the mean the mean the mean that instance, in Fig. 4.7, the average chip temperature of 22.5°C from the [setup] metadata section is used.
 The value of the resulting viscosity is shown below.
 If the chip temperature is recorded for each event, then the user may select the From feature option (Fig. 4.8).
 In this case, the Young's modulus is computed from the individual viscosities for each event.